Efficient & Effective Kitchen Lighting

 Illuminance is determined by measuring the light level at various points on the countertop, using a light meter then averaging the results to get an overall level of illuminance.

 To make the process more precise, a grid is usually laid on the countertop, and measurements are taken at every grid intersection.
 For kitchen countertops, the recommended level of illuminance is 500 lux.

 In case you were asleep when lux was discussed during your Introduction to Electrical Engineering class in junior high, a lux is defined as:

 " …the unit of illuminance and luminous emittance, measuring luminous flux per unit area."

 Glad we were able to clear that up for you after all these years.

-Actually, in English rather than engineer-speak, a lux is equal of one lumen of illumination on one square meter of surface area, so 500 lux just means illumination of 500 lumens on a square meter of countertop.
-We try to bring the average ambient illuminance level of the whole kitchen to about 200 lux.
-So, the task lighting for a countertop should add another 300 lux to the ambient light level.
+Actually, in English, rather than engineer-speak, a lux equals one lumen of illumination on one square meter of surface area, so 500 lux means a lighting level of 500 lumens on a square meter of countertop.

 Uniformity, or evenness of the countertop lighting, is equally important.
 Uniform lighting is easier to work under.
 It does not strain the eyes as much as alternating bright light and shadow.
 A countertop is generally considered uniformly lit if the brightest spot on the countertop is not more than 5 times brighter than the darkest spot.
 The result is usually expressed as a ratio, for example, 4:1, meaning the brightest area of the countertop is four times brighter than the darkest area.
 We strive for a 3:1 ratio.

-Much of providing uniform lighting is positioning the lamps that illuminate the countertop so they don't throw shadows.
+Much of providing uniform lighting is positioning the lamps so they don't throw shadows.
 There are a variety of techniques to achieve the desired effect, including bouncing light off of the wall to create a wash of reflected light that helps eliminate hot spots.